MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-site-creation.md

 3. Select **OK** when you're done.

 > [!NOTE]
 > Creating a subsite in OneDrive is not supported.
-You will see an error “New subsites are not available in this site.
+You will see an error, “New subsites are not available in this site.
 Create a new site instead.”

 > [!NOTE]
 > Currently, the following site templates are considered "modern".